Bromine35/Lightspeed-Dump/README.md

 - Open the extension code
 - Replace all mentions of this string: `6d1314a021a4f3e7b0a27aa37cc4ccbb1484a5e92dc878e5cb3eb239249e6ee9` with your key in `main.js`
 - Do the same for `manifest.json`

-*For some reason not known right now, it seems to only work on Chromebooks?
-I tried it on Chromium with a valid product key (my school's), did not work.*